MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-overview.md

 With app governance, you can see:

 - A dashboard of all insights.
-- Data accessed by single and all apps with workload and user level insights.
+- Data accessed and permissions used by single and all apps with workload and user level insights.
 - App information and metadata, such as Graph API and legacy permissions, registration date, and certification.
 - Publisher information and metadata, such as name and verification status.
 - Usage of top resources (emails and files) across the tenant.